Bio4Res/pedestrian-evacuation-simulator-cellular-automaton-animation2d/README.md

 # pedestrian-evacuation-simulator-cellular-automaton-animation2d
 Animates in 2D a trace of an evacuation as simulated by a cellular automaton.
+See `Main` class for an example.

+Pepe Gallardo, 2024

 ## Requirements

+Requires JDK 17 or higher.

 This project has the following dependencies: